volatiletech/sqlboiler/README.md

   it's models and without this enabled any models with `DATE`/`DATETIME` columns will not work.

 ### Pro Tips
+* It's highly recommended to use transactions where sqlboiler will be doing multiple database calls (relationship setops with insertions for example) for both performance and data integrity.
 * Foreign key column names should end with `_id`.
   * Foreign key column names in the format `x_id` will generate clearer method names.
   It is advisable to use this naming convention whenever it makes sense for your database schema.